-Wage compression and frozen salaries make it increasingly difficult to recruit candidates for some key positions, which has resulted in longer recruitment processes and underscores the need to develop internal candidates.
+Wage compression and a lengthy salary freeze make it increasingly difficult to recruit candidates for some key positions, which has resulted in longer recruitment processes and underscores the need to develop internal candidates.
 In response, Douglas offers employees leadership training programs and other professional development opportunities.